Bonniface/NNO/README.md

 ---

 This README provides a comprehensive guide to getting started with the project, including prerequisites, installation, usage, and an example script for combining pruning, quantization, and weight sharing integrated with Dispersive Flies Optimization (DFO).
-Adjust and expand as necessary based on your specific needs and project structure.